Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 6-8 m. sun till half shadow hardy between -20/-23°C

--edulis ‘Bokrijk’ (picture above right) Limited available.
-In the Belgian arboretum Bokrijk after the severe winter of 1996-1997 were planted approximately 20 seedlings of this species.
+-edulis 'Bokrijk' (picture above right) In the Belgian arboretum Bokrijk after the severe winter of 1996-1997 were planted approximately 20 seedlings of this species.
 The winter of 2009/2010 was also so severe in Bokrijk that even Semiarundinaria fastuosa, who stood beside and most of these Phyllostachys edulis seedlings were frozen back to the ground.
 Only one Phyllostachys edulis seedling survived this winter and also the next two severe winters without damage.
-This exceptional seedling (it was named by the Botanical Garden Phyllostachys edulis 'Bokrijk') got new culms in 2012 with a diameter of nearly 7 cm and a height of 8-9 meters.
+This exceptional seedling (it was named by the Botanical Garden: Phyllostachys edulis 'Bokrijk') got new culms with a diameter of nearly 7 cm and a height of 8-9 meters. hardy between -16/-20°C Available in 2025 again.

 Height 6-7 m. sun till half shadow hardy between -15/-20°C

--flexuosa 'Kimmei' Colorful, weak growing seedling from the USA.(Ned) Seedling.
+Colorful but weak seedling from the USA.(Ned) Seedling.

-Phyllostachys flexuosa 'Kimmei-inversa' (picture above right) (Cornelia d’Alba) Quite similar to the last but stronger.
-Seedling.
+Phyllostachys flexuosa 'Kimmei-inversa' (picture above right) (Cornelia d'Alba) A stronger seedling sometimes with variegation but also can be green.

 Phyllostachys fimbriligula Strong growing bamboo with thick, erect canes.
 Recovered from flowering in 1997.